Kinto/kinto/docs/buckets.rst

 Collections
 ===========

-Creating a collection inside a bucket enable all buckets principals to administrate the collection.
+Creating a collection inside a bucket enable all buckets owners to administrate the collection.

 The collection is not linked to a user anymore but to the bucket.